jacquuouille/music_app/README.md

-# E-Commerce Template App  - Flutter UI
+# Music Template App  - Flutter UI

-Here is a clean onboarding screen adapted for an e-commerce mobile app that can be read on both iOS and Android devices (build with Flutter).
+Here is a clean onboarding screen adapted for a music mobile app that can be read on both iOS and Android devices (build with Flutter).

-In the video below, you will be able to see 2 sides of the e-commerce template app:
+In the video below, you will be able to see 3 sides of the music template app:
-- **User side:**
+- **Home Screen:**
-    - the user creates an account from the Sign-up page.
-    - once logged in, the shopping page shows up.
-The user can select items to visualize them. he can also add them to their shopping bag if we wants to purchase them.
+    - this is what the user see when he opens the app: a menu icon, their emoji's image profile, welcome message, search bar.
+    - the user can see his trending music. he see them all by scrolling right the screen.
+    - the user can also see his playlists split by genre. each playlist gives an image, the name of the genre as well as the number of songs related to it.
-    - the user can have a look at their shopping bag and the total price related to the chose articles.
-He can remove items.
+    - the user can navigate through the app via the bottom menu bar.

-- **Admin side:**
+- **Song Screen:**
+    - the user can go to the song screen by clicling to one of the song listed in the "Trending Music" section from the HomeScreen, or by clicking to the 'Play' icon from the bottom menu bar.
-    - the administrator handles the list of articles he wants to sell (add/remove). he chooses the picture of the item, as well as the title, the description and the price related to it.
+    - the page shows the jacket's song in the background as well the song's details (Title, Artist and Duration).
+    - the player is able to navigate through the song by clicking on the player buttons
+      - Playing the current music
+      - Playing the previous music
+      - Playing the next music
+      - Restart the current music (1 time pressed on the 'previous' command button)
+      - Repeat the music
+      - Going to settings
+      - Download the song

+- **Playlist Screen:**
+    - the user can go to the playlist screen by clicling to one of the playlist listed in the "Trending Music" section, or by clicking to the 'Heart' icon from the bottom menu bar.
+    - the page shows the playlist and its content:
+      - the name of the playlist
+      - the name and the artists of the songs attached
+    - the user can play the playlist' songs in the basic mode ("Play") or shuffled.

 <br />